 On this trip I brought all of my best clothes, my Nikon D3100 camera, and anything that I thought was important in my life.
 Yes.
 I was that materialistic.
 The camera was bought last minute and I did not know how to use it.
-You will see what happens when you shoot in manual mode and you don’t know the basics of an DSLR camera.
+You will see what happens when you shoot in manual mode and you don’t know the basics of a DSLR camera.
 I apologize for these really bad pictures.
-My second and third returning are much better.
+My second and third trip pictures are much better.
 They are better because I use my camera phone and quit my amateur photography dream from this failure.

 The first day was ROUGH.
 The 12 hour bus ride was tiresome.
 I stayed awake the whole time.
 As soon as I entered Manhattan, I became very awake.
-As soon I left the underground bus terminal, I was handed a piece of paper by a NYPD officer providing tips on how not to get robbed (don’t look like a tourist).
+As soon I left the underground bus terminal, I was handed a piece of paper by a NYPD officer providing tips on how not to get robbed (in short, don’t look like a tourist or flaunt).
 I then lost my cellular connection and had to find a way to call my cousins.
 Luckily I befriended a Puerto Rican hotel clerk who helped me out.
 I couldn’t believe how many people were speaking Spanish.
 It felt welcoming.
 I met my wonderful cousins for the first time in my life and proceeded to pass out in their lovely home.
 That was my first day.
-I also explored the city that day but I didn’t take too many pictures since I was caring a lot of things all over Manhattan and I didn’t want to flash all my expensive clothes and gear.
+I also explored the city that day but I didn’t take too many pictures since I was carrying a lot of things all over Manhattan and I didn’t want to flash all my expensive clothes and gear.
 My goal was not to be robbed on the first day.
 Success.

 Day 2